Swooper/distributedhashing/README.txt

 			randomly assigned starting point, this is part of the initialisation

 		add(x, initialize):
-			Add to the system x number of servers, the first call to this function must have the value of initialize set to True, the system is then initialized using addToReplicas.
+			Add x number of servers to the system, the first call to this function must have the value of initialize set to True, the system is then initialized using addToReplicas.
 Subsequent calls to this function must have the value of initialize set to False, as the system has already been initialized

 		killServer(sid):
 			Kills the server with the id sid and substitutes the cleared values